innovateshah/Entropy-Methods/Entropy_Method.md

 2\exp\left(-\frac{t^2}{4\sum_i c_i^2}\right).
 ```

-This constant is not the sharp McDiarmid constant; it is the constant obtained from this particular entropy-method proof.
+This constant is not always sharp.
+It is merely the constant obtained from this particular entropy-method proof.

 ---